Zabaglione

 When reviewing recipes, look for these markers of authenticity:

-4. Emphasizes continuous whisking throughout the cooking process
+4. Emphasis on continuous whisking throughout the entire cooking process

 👉 View Authentic Recipe 👈